On behalf of The Law Office of Gustavo E. Frances, P.A.

 Don’t Let Your Children Get Caught in the Middle

-As a Fort Lauderdale child custody attorney, let us be the first to tell you, don’t be one of those parents that place their child in the middle of disagreements between you and your spouse.
+As a Fort Lauderdale child custody lawyer, let us be the first to tell you, don’t be one of those parents that place their child in the middle of disagreements between you and your spouse.
 It’s not fair to add extra worries to your kids’ minds when they are with you.
 They don’t want to take sides, so don’t talk about your ex in a way that forces them to.
 If your child tells you, “Dad says you don’t help me enough with my homework,” don’t get defensive or verbally bash your spouse.
 Instead, respond in a non-defensive manner, saying something like, “I think we’ve been doing an excellent job of reviewing your schoolwork.
 I’m sorry your dad feels that way.”
 Doing this can defuse the situation and take your child out of the middle position.
 It also lets your child know that the other parent is free to say or do what he wants, but it’s not important when the child is on your time.
 You won’t engage in a verbal war.

 Don’t Worry About Falling Apart